Is Florence Worth Visiting? Here’s All You Need to Know

 Florence is the birthplace of world-renowned individuals who brought great influence.
 Just to name a few, Florence was the birthplace and home of:

-• Michelangelo – One of Italy’s most important and renowned Renaissance artist
+• Michelangelo – One of Italy’s most important and renowned Renaissance artists.

 • Galileo Galilei – Astronomer and physicist who made important astronomical discoveries.

-• Dante Alighieri – one of Italy’s most important Poets, writer of Divine Comedy.
+• Dante Alighieri – one of Italy’s most important Poets, writer of The Divine Comedy.

-Some may be wondering, why should I care to see the birthplace of someone?
+Some may be wondering, why would I want to see someone’s birthplace?
 Visiting Florence can give you insights into that person’s life and history.
-Furthermore, it helps you see and appreciate what “created” that person, as well as their impact.
+Furthermore, it helps you see and appreciate what “created” that person, as well as their impact, and what influenced them creatively.ee and appreciate what “created” that person, as well as their impact.

 Birthplace of World-Renowned People